All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 If your knee remains painful despite rehabilitative therapy or if your knee locks, your doctor might recommend surgery.
 It's sometimes possible to repair a torn meniscus, especially in children and young adults.

 If the tear can't be repaired, the meniscus might be surgically trimmed, possibly through tiny incisions using an arthroscope.
-After surgery, you will need to do exercises to optimize knee strength and stability.
+After surgery, you will need to do exercises to increase and maintain knee strength and stability.

 Lifestyle and home remedies